ravi-harun/US_Power_Outage_Analysis/README.md

 ### Interesting Aggregates

 This table presents the mean values of key metrics for power outages, grouped by climate region.
 It emphasizes regional variations in outage duration, demand loss, and customers affected.
-Notably, `South` is the only region with a positive anomaly level
+Interestingly, `South` is the only region with a positive anomaly level.

 | climate_region     |   anomaly_level |   outage_duration |   demand_loss_mw |   customers_affected |
 |:-------------------|----------------:|------------------:|-----------------:|---------------------:|